Menu

 • Proceedings alleging breach of trust, mortgage fraud, dishonest assistance and knowing receipt of trust property.

-• Representing a consultant in proceedings alleging conspiracy, breach of restrictive covenants and breach of confidence.
+• Representing a consultant in resisting proceedings alleging conspiracy, breach of restrictive covenants and breach of confidence in a £2 million dispute.

 • Acting for an individual seeking to pierce the corporate veil by alleging conspiracy, and malicious prosecution in respect of financial trading losses.